OpenDSA/OpenDSA/RST/source/Development/Huffman.rst

    \textrm M & 24 & Z &  2\\
    \end{array}

-<ODSAfig "Freq" /> Relative frequencies for the 26 letters of the
-alphabet as they appear in a selected set of English documents.
+Relative frequencies for the 26 letters of the alphabet as they appear in a selected set of English documents.
 "Frequency" represents the expected frequency of occurrence per 1000 letters, ignoring case.